Invasive Species | Fish and Invertebrates

 French common name: Les écrevisses

-These invasive crayfish are very aggressive, and outcompete our native crayfish for food and resources, which impacts larger aquatic food webs.
+Invasive crayfish are very aggressive, and outcompete our native crayfish for food and resources, which impacts larger aquatic food webs.
 They can also impact native fish species by damaging aquatic vegetation necessary for reproduction and spawning.
 Invasive crayfish can also spread rapidly, as females produce large amounts of eggs every year and carry them under their tail to protect them from predation.

-In general, invasive crayfish also have a longer point between their eyes (known as a rostrum) compared to the native species.
+Shape: Prominent spines on the side of the head, in general, invasive crayfish also have a longer point between their eyes (known as a rostrum) compared to the native species.